carriejv/technician/README.md

 `TechnicianSync` is provided by this package for use with synchronous code. `TechnicianSync` can only use synchronous sources (`ConfigSourceSync`) and interpreters (`InterpreterSync`).
 This is not the recommended approach to using Technician, but is provided for compatability with purely sync code.

-`TechnicianSync` cannot share data with `Technician`, or vice-versa.
+`Technician` may utilize sync-only sources and interpreters, but `TechnicianSync` cannot use async components.
 A single config source may, however, implement both `ConfigSource` and `ConfigSourceSync` to provide methods of accessing config data to both variants of Technician.

 `TechnicianSync`'s API is otherwise identical to `Technician`.